TrueBlocks/trueblocks-core/src/tools/getBalance/README.md

 | -e | --ether | return the balance in Ether instead of Wei |
 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+`Notes:`

+- If an address has no ether at a block, the tool reports a zero balance.
+- This tool retrieves information from a locally running Ethereum node or the $(FALLBACK) node, if enabled.

 #### Other Options